alexec/intuit-todo/README.md

 With the following conditions

 1. Expose the todos data on the browser console such that todos.add({title:”something”, done:”true”} will automatically update the board on the browser.

+# Assumptions

+Nothing has been stated regarding non-functional or browser compatibility requirements.